opil/documentation/docs/admin/OPIL/opil_server.md

 ## Start the OPIL Server modules

 In this step you will start-up the docker containers you have configured during this guide.
 The start-up will be done in steps, mostly module-by-module, and you will verify the status and basic functionality of the started module(s) between each step.

+>It is recommended to run all `docker` and `docker-compose` commands prefaced with `sudo` to avoid errors caused by privileges.
+However, depending on your OS and user settings this might not be required.
+If you want to avoid typing `sudo` before every `docker` command, follow [these steps](https://docs.docker.com/install/linux/linux-postinstall/).

 ### Start the OPIL middleware